 Southwest Airlines // If you’ve done any sort of travel research, then you know that Southwest’s airfares aren’t included on aggregate travel search websites (like Expedia or Skyscanner).
 If flying domestically, Southwest is a definite must for an extra search.
 Like Skyscanner, they’ll allow you to do a monthly view of fares so you can see which days are the cheapest to travel on.
 And even more of a bonus, Southwest doesn’t charge any cancellation or change fees if you change your mind.
 This means you can guarantee yourself you’ll always get the best deal from them.
 Simply book your ticket and if you find the price get lower later, you can cancel the original ticket and rebook at the lower price (keeping a little credit on the side for our next trip, of course).

-Airfare Watchdog // Airfare Watchdog’s search tool is nothing special, but instead I take advantage of their deal alerts by following them on social media.
+Airfare Watchdog // Airfare Watchdog operates similar to Skyscanner to find the best travel deals, but a nother great feature I take advantage of is their deal alerts on social media.
 This is where that flexibility and patience comes in handy again.
 If a killer deal pops up on a flight from New York to London, and you already know that’s where you want to go, you can hop on it quick and snag a great deal before it’s gone.
-Just today, Norweigian Air was offering $65 one-way flights to Europe!
+Just today, Norwegian Air was offering $65 one-way flights to Europe!
 Deals like that done come around (or stick around) often, and I’d probably never know about them if it wasn’t for sites like these.
 One other way Airfare Watchdog can be an asset for you: set up email price alerts on a specific search or great deals from your home city.

 The Points Guy // Once you get into the travel rewards hacking game, TPG is a great resource for not only great travel deals, but also teaching you how to mix and match rewards points to get cheap or nearly free flights and hotel stays.